Do I actually need social media?

 Facebook

 Facebook is the largest social media site, with 2.9 billion people having a Facebook account.
-It has a reputation of being for older generations, but based on recent statistics, 26.4% of the platform’s user base is actually made up of millennials ages 25-34.
+It has a reputation of being for older generations.
+But based on recent statistics, 26.4% of the platform’s user base is actually made up of millennials ages 25-34.
 However, 36% of the platform’s users are 45 or older.

 The Facebook algorithm is designed to focus on starting discussions, whether among friends and family members on a personal profile, or among you and your audience members on a Facebook page.
 That means your posts should have questions in them to spark conversations!
 For example, mystery books with shocking twists make for great discussion pieces and would do well on Facebook.